plone/sphinxtheme.plone/docs/usage.rst

     recipe=zc.recipe.egg
     eggs=
         Sphinx
-        sphinx.themes.plone
+        sphinxtheme.plone

 ..
 CAUTION::
-    *You should never use a checkout of the theme package for just appling a theme to your documentations.*
+    *You should never use a checkout of the theme package for applying a theme to your documentations.*
     Never touch this package to adjust configuration or customize parts, there is no need for that.

 Basic Configuration